cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Projection Radius</i>: If non zero, this parameter specifies the desired radius of the reference cylinder used for the projection.
 Changing this parameter affect the <b>X</b> horizontal scaling of the resulting mesh.
 If zero (default) the average distance of the mesh from the axis is chosen.

+.. data:: global_align_meshes

+   *MeshLab filter name*: 'Global Align Meshes'

+   .. raw:: html

+      Perform the global alignment process to align a set of visible meshes together.
+The alignment algorithm is implemented over the idea written by <i>Kari Pulli</i> in his paper: "Multiview Registration for Large Data Sets"</p>

+   **Parameters:**

+   ``basemesh : int = 0``

+      .. raw:: html

+         <i>Base Mesh</i>: The base mesh is the one who will stay fixed during the alignment process.

+   ``onlyvisiblemeshes : bool = False``

+      .. raw:: html

+         <i>Only visible meshes</i>: Apply the global alignment only to the visible meshes

+   ``ogsize : int = 50000``

+      .. raw:: html

+         <i>Occupancy Grid Size</i>: To compute the overlap between range maps we discretize them into voxel and count them (both for area and overlap); This parameter affect the resolution of the voxelization process.
+Using a too fine voxelization can...

+   ``arcthreshold : float = 0.3``

+      .. raw:: html

+         <i>Arc Area Thr.</i>: We run ICP on every pair of mesh with a relative overlap greater than this threshold.
+The relative overlap is computed as overlapArea / min(area1,area2)

+   ``recalcthreshold : float = 0.1``

+      .. raw:: html

+         <i>Recalc Fraction</i>: Every time we start process we discard the <recalc> fraction of all the arcs in order to recompute them and hopefully improve the final result.
+It corresponds to iteratively recalc the bad arcs.

+   ``samplenum : int = 2000``

+      .. raw:: html

+         <i>Sample Number</i>: Number of samples that we try to choose at each ICP iteration

+   ``mindistabs : float = 10``

+      .. raw:: html

+         <i>Minimal Starting Distance</i>: For all the chosen sample on one mesh we consider for ICP only the samples nearer than this value.If MSD is too large outliers could be included, if it is too small convergence will be very slow.
+A good guess is needed here, suggested values are in the range of 10-100 times of the device scanning error.This value is also dynamically changed by the 'Reduce Distance Factor'

+   ``trgdistabs : float = 0.005``

+      .. raw:: html

+         <i>Target Distance</i>: When 50% of the chosen samples are below this distance we consider the two mesh aligned.
+Usually it should be a value lower than the error of the scanning device.

+   ``maxiternum : int = 75``

+      .. raw:: html

+         <i>Max Iteration Num</i>: The maximum number of iteration that the ICP is allowed to perform.

+   ``samplemode : bool = True``

+      .. raw:: html

+         <i>Normal Equalized Sampling</i>: if true (default) the sample points of icp are chosen with a distribution uniform with respect to the normals of the surface.
+Otherwise they are distributed in a spatially uniform way.

+   ``reducefactorperc : float = 0.8``

+      .. raw:: html

+         <i>MSD Reduce Factor</i>: At each ICP iteration the Minimal Starting Distance is reduced to be 5 times the <Reduce Factor> percentile of the sample distances (e.g. if RF is 0.9 the new Minimal Starting Distance is 5 times the value <X> such that 90% of the sample lies at a distance lower than <X>.

+   ``passhifilter : float = 0.75``

+      .. raw:: html

+         <i>Sample Cut High</i>: At each ICP iteration all the sample that are farther than the <cuth high> percentile are discarded ( In practice we use only the <cut high> best results ).

+   ``matchmode : bool = True``

+      .. raw:: html

+         <i>Rigid matching</i>: If true the ICP is constrained to perform matching only through roto-translations (no scaling allowed).
+If false a more relaxed transformation matrix is allowed (scaling and shearing can appear).

 .. data:: grid_generator

    *MeshLab filter name*: 'Grid Generator'